AverageRoi/Nauta/README.md

 Nauta was co-developed by **Rodrigo Vélez (`AverageRoi`)** and **Pipo (`B-M198`)**.

 We both contributed to the bot during its development, and the repository's commit history reflects that collaboration.
+Though we both contributed to the same logic, Pipo mostly focused on backend (DB and calculations) while I focused on frontend (output and Discord API).

 Nauta also has a separate website repository for its public pages and documentation.